Visit Cuba, and you’ll experience sun, sand, beach, and…oh yeah, mosquitoes and sand fleas.

 How Bad Are Mosquitoes in Cuba?

 Cuba is home to a year-round mosquito community, but mosquitoes worsen during the rainy season.
-The wet season in Cuba runs from May to October when the island gets most of its annual rainfall.
-Since mosquitoes love damp weather, you’ll see way more of them during the wet season.
+The wet season in Cuba runs from May to October, when the island gets most of its annual rainfall.
+Since mosquitoes love damp weather, you’ll see more during the wet season.

 Diseases You Can Get From Mosquitoes in Cuba

-Itchy, annoying bumps aren’t the only thing that mosquitoes leave behind.
-They’re also vectors for some serious blood-borne diseases.
-While these diseases aren’t unique to Cuba, you should be aware of them and their symptoms if you get sick while traveling.
+These diseases aren’t unique to Cuba or a high risk to travelers, but you should be aware of them and their symptoms if you get sick while traveling.

 How to Avoid Mosquito Bites in Cuba